Signal-Park/Signal-Park/README.md

 - **Machine Learning**
 - **Healthcare IoT System**
 - **Sensor Signal Processing**
--

 ## 💻 Tech Stack

 - **Languages**: Python, MATLAB

 ---

-*“The best way to predict the future is to create it.”* – Abraham Lincoln